Point Hacks reader Shanti commented on a post on our Facebook page with this question:

 Pricing may be different within and between columns, so make sure to check the United award chart first and to see the difference between Saver and Standard award pricing.

-Basically, you’ll want to look at the first column, which will probably be the cheapest pricing at saver level.
+- Look at the first column of your search results, which will probably be the cheapest pricing at the Saver level

-Where that isn’t available, if you have date flexibility, then look at dates around your original search and see if you can find saver availability there.
+- If not available and you have date flexibility, then look at dates around your original search and see if you can find Saver availability on them

 Do you have a travel-related question?